things to do in niagara on the lake

 Here’s how I’d structure a day in Niagara-on-the-Lake:

-- Lunch: Grab lunch somewhere on or near the main strip, or a at a winery.
+• Lunch: Grab lunch somewhere on or near the main strip, or at a winery.

-- Afternoon: Visit a winery.
-If you don’t like wine, then a nearby lavender farm might be a good alternative
+• Afternoon: Visit a winery.
+If you don’t like wine, then maybe a brewery or the Neob lavender farm might be a good alternative

-- Evening: See a show, or book a ghost tour.
-Grab dinner at one of the many great restaurants.
+• Evening: See a show, or book a ghost tour.
+Have dinner at one of the many great restaurants.
 Head to the gazebo and watch the sun set by the lake

 How to Spend a Weekend in Niagara-on-the-Lake